Skip to content

 Comment

 Edward Hall’s account was written in the 16th century.
 It is by far the most detailed account of the battle.
 His sources of information are not fully known.
-He lists many who fought on each side in the battle, largely confirming names given in previous accounts but also adding several.
+He lists many who fought on each side in the battle, largely confirming names given in previous accounts but also adding several, including some people who are proven to have been far from Wakefield.
 His account states that the Duke of York perished in the fighting on plain ground between his castle, Sandal, and Wakefield.
 He died ‘manfully fighting’ after leading his men onto the plain.
 Hall’s account states that 2800 died on the Yorkist side, plus a number of named nobles and knights.
 The Earl of Salisbury was captured along with other men and later beheaded at Pontefract.
 The heads of the deceased Yorkist leaders were set upon poles over the gates of the City of York.

 Edward Hall, writing in Henry VII’s reign, had his work published posthumously in 1548.
 He had access to many people who may have heard accounts, from both sides.
-This may have included accounts relating to his ancestor, Sir David Hall, who fought and died in the Battle of Wakefield.
+This may have included accounts relating to his ancestor, Sir David Hall, who fought and died at Wakefield.
 However, Hall would not conceivably have had access to anybody who had fought in or witnessed the battle.
 His account may have been influenced by rapproachment between the various factions.

 The Murder of the Earl of Rutland by Lord Clifford after the Battle of Wakefield.
 Charles Robert Leslie, 1815.
 Public Domain.